exhu/pman19rs/README.rst

     - source
         - requires build step, is rebuilt automatically per project
           - standard (all flags and binaries are exported automatically)
           - custom (runs a specified build script, flags, binaries are exported via the script)
     - binary or configuration only (e.g. flags to link against a system library)
       - precompiled binaries

-Export (figured out automatically for source packages and must be explicitly specified for binary ones):
+    Example:
+      1) zlib-system -- uses system installed zlib, adds only find_package() to the generated cmake project file.
+      2) zlib-src with modern cmake directives -- downloaded and put to deps-src directory, used via add_subdirectory() cmake call.
+      3) zlib-src-alien -- downloaded and put to deps-src directory, built and installed to deps-bin directory, added to project via find_package()
+      4) win32-sdk -- downloaded to deps-src and unpacked to deps-bin, added via find_package()

+So we have the following types of packages:
+  - config-only (system)
-    - compilation flags
+  - src
-    - link flags
+  - src-alien
-    - resources to copy
+  - binary-only
-    - shared libraries to copy
-    - executable files to copy

-Source packages can be native and foreign.
+Source packages can be native(src) and foreign(src-alien).
 Native are those that have a known structure, are built and managed automatically.
 Foreign ones require launching a custom build script.

 Layout
 ~~~~~~

+TODO change

 ::